-Treatment Under Employment Taxes Type of Fringe Benefit Income Tax Withholding Social Security and Medicare (including Additional Medicare Tax when wages are paid in excess of \$200,000) Federal Unemployment (FUTA) Accident and health benefits Exempt ^{1,2} , except for long-term care benefits provided through a flexible spending or similar arrangement.
+Type of Fringe Benefit Income Tax Withholding Social Security and Medicare Federal Unemployment (FUT Type of Fringe Benefit income tax withholding (including Additional Medicare Tax when wages are paid in excess of \$200,000) rederal onemployment (FOTA) Accident and health benefits Exempt , except for long-term care benefits provided through a flexible spending or similar arrangement.
 Exempt, except for certain payments to S corporation employees who are 2% shareholders.
-Exempt Achievement awards Exempt 1 up to \$1,600 for qualified plan awards (\$400 for nonqualified awards).
-Adoption assistance Exempt ^{1,3} Taxable Taxable Athletic facilities Exempt if substantially all use during children, and the facility is operated the calendar year is by employees, the the calendar year is by the employer on premises owned to neir spouses, and their dependent pr leased by the employer.
-De minimis (minimal) benefits Exempt Exempt Exempt Dependent care assistance Exempt 3 up to certain limits, \$5,000 (\$2,500 for married employee filing separate return).
+Exempt Achievement awards Exempt up to \$1,600 for qualified plan awards (\$400 for nonqualified awards).
+Adoption assistance Exempt Taxable Taxable Athletic facilities Exempt if substantially all use during the calendar year is by employees, their spouses, and their dependent children, and the facility is operated by the employer on premises owned or leased by the employer.
+De minimis (minimal) benefits Exempt Exempt Exempt Dependent care assistance Exempt up to certain limits, \$5,000 (\$2,500 for married employee filing separate return).
 Educational assistance Exempt up to \$5,250 of benefits each year.
 (See Educational Assistance , later in this section.)
-Employee discounts Exempt3 up to certain limits.
-(See Employee Discounts , later in this section.)
+Employee discounts Exempt up to certain limits.
+(See Employee Discounts, later in this section.)
 Employee stock options See Employee Stock Options, later in this section.
-Employer-provided cell phones Exempt if provided primarily for noncompensatory business purposes.
-Group-term life insurance coverage Exempt Exempt ^{1,4,7} up to cost of \$50,000 of coverage.
+Employer-provided cell phones Exempt if provided primarily for nonc ompensatory business purposes.
+Group-term life insurance coverage Exempt Exempt up to cost of \$50,000 of coverage.
 (Special rules apply to former employees.)
 Exempt Health savings accounts (HSAs) Exempt for qualified individuals up to the HSA contribution limits.
 (See Health Savings Accounts , later in this section.)
-Lodging on your business premises Exempt 1 if furnished on your business premises, for your convenience, and as a condition of employment.
-Meals Exempt1 if furnished on your business premises for your convenience.
+Lodging on your business premises Exempt if furnished on your business premises, for your convenience, and as a condition of employment.
+Meals Exempt if furnished on your business premises for your convenience.
+IVIE als Exempt if de minimis.
+Moving expense reimbursements Exempt if expenses would be deductible if the employee had paid them.
+No-additional-cost services Exempt Exempt Exempt Retirement planning services Exempt5 Exempt5 Exempt Transportation (commuting) benefits Exempt up to certain limits if for rides in a commuter highway vehicle and/or transit passes (\$255), qualified parking (\$255), or qualified bicycle commuting reimbursement (\$20).
+(See Transportation (Commuting) Benefits, later in this section.)
 Exempt if de minimis.
-Moving expense reimbursements Exempt 1 if expenses would be deduce ctible if the employee had paid them.
-No-additional-cost services Exempt 3 Exempt 3 Exempt 3 Retirement planning services Exempt 5 Exempt 5 Exempt 5 Transportation (commuting) benefits Exempt 1 up to certain limits if for rides in a commuter highway vehicle and/or transit passes (\$255), qualified parking (\$255), or qualified bicycle commuting reimbursement 6 (\$20).
-(See Transportation (Commuting) Exempt if de minimis.
-Tuition reduction Exempt 3 if for undergraduate education (or graduate education if the employee performs teaching or research activities).
-Working condition benefits Exempt Exempt Exempt stock or stock with more than 2% of the voting power.
-Treat a 2% shareholder as you would a partner in a partnership for fringe benefit purposes, but don't treat the benefit as a reduction in distributions to the 2% shareholder.
+Tuition reduction Exempt if for undergraduate education (or graduate education if the employee performs teaching or research activities).
+Working condition benefits Exempt Exempt Exempt